Back to Blog

 The 13-week window also aligns with how most CPG businesses experience cash flow cycles.
 A major retailer launch, a seasonal promotion, a co-manufacturing run — these events typically play out over 8 to 12 weeks from commitment to cash collection.
 Thirteen weeks captures the full cycle.

-If you discover a cash shortfall 10 weeks out, you still have time to act.
+There is a practical reason too: if you discover a cash shortfall 10 weeks out, you still have time to act.
 You can adjust production schedules, negotiate payment terms, accelerate collections, or line up financing.
 Discover that same shortfall 2 weeks out, and your options narrow dramatically.

 How to Structure the Forecast